Netcracker/qubership-consul/docs/public/troubleshooting.md

   Don't forget to restart Consul servers to apply made changes.

+## Failed to get log

+Problem with error log "agent.server.raft: failed to get log" allows any action:

+  1. Fetch backups for checking, via routes "/listbackups", "/listbackups/ID.
+If status equal "Successful" and if last backup is old, that means that we are loss the data.
+  2. Removing raft.db, you can follow one of the next actions:
+    1) Removing from pod directly: connect to a pod and remove file.
+    2) Removing file from PV.(this action better, if you have any pods, and you will not have a time after raload)

+  3. Then you need restart pods.
+Consul is reload, but part of data will be loss.
+  4. Trying restore last backup through consul backup daemon.
+If consul backup daemon don't work, then reload.
+  5. Check business applications - key-manager and config-server.
+If they are failure on authentication to consul, then change secrets to correct from consul-acl-bootstral-secret.
+Then reboot.

 # Deployment Problem

 This section provides information about the issues you may face during deployment of Consul Service.